Get an annual AARP membership for only $12. Limited time offer.

 Perks

 Be sure to ask about any special deals when purchasing a phone plan with Consumer Cellular.
-We found several discounts to keep in mind, such as a $20 credit for referrals and a 30-day money-back guarantee (45 days for AARP members!) if you’re not happy with your plan.
+These include a $20 credit for sending referrals and a 30-day money-back guarantee (45 days for AARP members!) if you’re not happy with your plan.

 » Related Reading: Best Medical Alert Systems